Table of Contents Show

 The importance of natural light in architecture extends far beyond aesthetics.
 Research shows that daylight helps regulate circadian rhythms, improving sleep quality and alertness.
 In workplace settings, employees with access to natural light can experience productivity gains of 15 to 25 percent.

-The benefits of natural light in architecture also include significant energy savings — well-designed daylighting reduces electric lighting consumption by 20 to 40 percent.
+The benefits of natural light in architecture also include significant energy savings.
+Well-designed daylighting reduces electric lighting consumption by 20 to 40 percent.
 This connection between energy efficiency and natural lighting is why natural light and ventilation in architecture are core pillars of sustainable building design.
-Certifications like LEED and WELL award credits for effective daylighting.
+Certifications like LEED and the WELL Building Standard award credits for effective daylighting, with WELL’s circadian lighting feature setting specific melanopic light targets tied directly to occupant health.

 Beyond health and energy, natural light reveals textures, enhances colors, and creates an ever-changing interplay of light and shadow that animates interiors throughout the day.